Download a PDF copy of the Fact sheet: Renewal information for employers of nurses and midwives (261 KB,PDF)

-You can confirm the registration status of a nurse and/or midwife using the online national register.
-A nurse and/or midwife’s listing on the national register is proof that they are registered to practise.
+You can confirm the registration status of a nurse or midwife using the online national register.
+A nurse or midwife’s listing on the national register is proof that they are registered to practise.

-On behalf of the National Board, AHPRA also issues an A5 registration certificate and a pop-out wallet-sized card to the nurse or midwife about one month after they successfully renew their registration.
+On behalf of the NMBA, the Australian Health Practitioner Regulation Agency (AHPRA also issues an A5 registration certificate and a pop-out wallet-sized card to the nurse or midwife about one month after they successfully renew their registration.
 As an employer, you do not need to wait for the nurse or midwife to receive their A5 certificate or wallet card as proof of registration; you can rely on the information published on the national register.

 If a nurse or midwife’s registration has been cancelled, details are published online on the national register of cancelled health practitioners.
 You can search a nurse or midwife’s details against this register.

-Under the National Law, nurses and/or midwives remain registered for one month after their registration expiry date.
+Under the National Law, nurses and midwives remain registered for one month after their registration expiry date.

 - Visit the AHPRA website